This guide provides in-detail instructions for steps in Arch installation, a reference for myself.

 Boot partition Link to heading

-to create a new partition.- Hit enter on the first sector, for the last sector:
+nto create a new partition.- Hit enter on the first sector, for the last sector:

-to give it 1GB of space. - After creating,
++1Gto give it 1GB of space. - After creating,

-for e.g. to allocate 512MB of space.- Best to allocate 1GB of space for boot partition as recommended by Arch wiki (encountered an issue trying to install NVIDIA proprietary driver, turns out the boot partition ran out of space).
+tto set the type,efto set the type EFI partition. +512Mfor e.g. to allocate 512MB of space.- Best to allocate 1GB of space for boot partition as recommended by Arch wiki (encountered an issue trying to install NVIDIA proprietary driver, turns out the boot partition ran out of space).

 Swap partition (Optional) Link to heading

-, Change the value to 82 (Double check, value for Linux swap might change).
+n.+4G. (example for 4GB)t, Change the value to 82 (Double check, value for Linux swap might change).

 Root partition Link to heading

-.
+n.
 Press enter multiple times to use the default value (the rest of the disk space).

-Once everything is done, w
+Once everything is done, w to permanently write.

 Formatting and Setting Filesystem Type Link to heading

-to ensure you are formatting the correct partition (sda1/sda2 etc…)
+use lsblk to ensure you are formatting the correct partition (sda1/sda2 etc…)

 FAT32 for boot partition: Link to heading